-The Group's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders, and to maintain an optimal capital structure to reduce the cost of capital.
+The Group's objectives when managing capital are to safeguard the Group's ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders, and to maintain an optimal capital structure to reduce the cost of capital.
 In order to maintain or adjust the capital structure, the Company may issue new shares or adjust the amount of dividends paid to shareholders.

-The Group monitors the level of capital on the basis of the ratio of aggregated net debt to total capital.
-Net debt is calculated as total borrowings (as shown in the statement of financial position) less cash and cash equivalents.
-Total capital is calculated as equity, as shown in the respective statement of financial position, plus net debt.
+The Group monitors the level of capital on the basis of the ratio of aggregated debt to total equity.
+Aggregated debt is calculated as total borrowings (as shown in the statement of financial position).